Tiny-Earth/DemoSite/site/src/summative.md

 A rubric typically consists of a grid or list that outlines the specific criteria for success, along with descriptions of different levels of performance for each criterion (e.g., developing, proficient, and excellent).

 **Rubrics can be analytic or holistic.** Analytic rubrics provide a different score for each criterion, such as overall ideas and conceptual understanding, organization, use of evidence in arguments, grammar and spelling, and format.
 In contrast, holistic rubrics provide a single score that represents the grader’s overall assessment of the work and how its components hang together (Bean, 2011).
+Analytic rubrics are more common in STEM courses, though holistic rubrics are not unheard of.

 **Rubrics can be generic or task-specific.** A generic rubric would apply to multiple assignments, whereas a task-specific rubric would call out specific criteria for one assignment (Bean, 2011).
 For example, a generic rubric could be used to assess all written assignments during a semester, whereas a task-specific rubric would be tailored for each lab report.